Lemon Tree (Fool's Garden song)

 "Lemon Tree" is a song by German band Fool's Garden from their third album, Dish of the Day (1995).
 The band's lead vocalist, Peter Freudenthaler, said that he wrote the song on a Sunday afternoon when he was waiting for his girlfriend who did not come.
-"Lemon Tree" was released as a single in November 1995 and became an international hit the following year.
-The song reached number 26 on the UK Singles Chart and remained at number one for four weeks in Germany.
-It also reached number one in Austria, Iceland, Ireland, Norway, and Sweden.

-The band recorded a new version of the song in prior for their 2009 release High Times – The Best of Fools Garden.
-The singles "Wild Days" and "Suzy" were also re-recorded for this album.
+It was released as a single in November 1995 by Intercord and Encore Records and became an international hit the following year, remaining at number one for four weeks in Germany and also topping the charts of Austria, Iceland, Ireland, Norway, and Sweden.
+In the United Kingdom, the song reached number 26 on the UK Singles Chart.
+The band recorded a new version of the song for the 2009 compilation album High Times – The Best of Fools Garden.

+Critical reception

+Pan-European magazine Music & Media wrote, "This song by the eclectic German quintet has reached number 10 in the GSA Major Market Airplay chart and with good reason.
+The track is a cross between a catchy circus tune and late '60s bubblegum pop with trademark harmonies, which should appeal to the broadest of radio audiences."